Tirzepatide

-Tirzepatide is an antidiabetic medication used to treat type 2 diabetes and for weight loss.
+Tirzepatide is a gastric inhibitory polypeptide (GIP) analog and a GLP-1 receptor agonist.
+It is used as an antidiabetic medication to treat type 2 diabetes (T2D) and for weight loss.
 Tirzepatide is administered via subcutaneous injections (under the skin).
-In the United States, it is sold under the brand name Mounjaro for diabetes treatment and Zepbound for weight loss and treatment of obstructive sleep apnea.
+It is sold in several countries under the brand name Mounjaro for T2D treatment.
+In the United States, it is sold under the brand name Zepbound for weight loss and for the treatment of obstructive sleep apnea.

-Tirzepatide is a gastric inhibitory polypeptide (GIP) analog and a GLP-1 receptor agonist.
-The most common side effects include nausea, vomiting, diarrhea, decreased appetite, constipation, upper abdominal discomfort, and abdominal pain.
+The most common side effects of tirzepatide include nausea, vomiting, diarrhea, decreased appetite, constipation, upper abdominal discomfort, and abdominal pain.
+In 2023, tirzepatide was the 110th-most commonly prescribed medication in the United States, with more than 6 million prescriptions.

-Developed by Eli Lilly and Company, tirzepatide was approved for treatment of diabetes in the U.S. in May 2022, in the European Union in September 2022, in Canada in November 2022, and in Australia in December 2022.
-The U.S. Food and Drug Administration (FDA) considers it a first-in-class medication.
-The FDA approved it for weight loss in November 2023.
-Also in November 2023, the U.K. Medicines and Healthcare products Regulatory Agency revised the indication for tirzepatide (as Mounjaro) to include the treatment for weight management and weight loss.
-In December 2024, the FDA revised the indication for tirzepatide (as Zepbound) to include the treatment of moderate to severe obstructive sleep apnea.
-In 2023, tirzepatide was the 110th-most commonly prescribed medication in the U.S., with more than six million prescriptions.

 Medical uses

 Tirzepatide (as Mounjaro) is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.

 Tirzepatide (as Zepbound) is indicated, alongside a reduced-calorie diet and increased physical activity, for long-term weight reduction in adults with obesity or overweight with at least one weight-related comorbidity.
 Zepbound is also approved for the treatment of moderate-to-severe obstructive sleep apnea in adults with obesity.
+Within a year after stopping treatment with tirzepatide for obesity, on average, patients regain more than half the weight they lost during treatment, often returning to their previous weight within a year and a half.

 Contraindications

-Tirzepatide is contraindicated for use in people with a personal or family history of medullary thyroid cancer and people with multiple endocrine neoplasia syndrome type 2.
+Tirzepatide is contraindicated for use in people with a personal or family history of medullary thyroid cancer and people with multiple endocrine neoplasia type 2.